Jarvis73/MhdViewer/README.md

-# DicomViewer
+# MhdViewer
-A basic medical image (DICOM) viewer based on VTK and DCMTK library
+A basic medical image (mhd) viewer based on VTK and DCMTK library

 ## Configuration